Effective Trade Show Displays

 On the other side, I’ve been to trade shows where I’ve been impressed with the demonstrations.

 The one that comes to mind was at a veterinary conference.
 They had a large area with tons of vendors but one in particular caught our group’s attention.
 The area for the merchant wasn’t very large but they utilized their space well.
-There was a video showing how the furminator worked, samples that potential customers could pick up and look at, brochures clients could take with them and a florida-crystal-large-resized-600knowledgeable and friendly staff that didn’t come off as desperate.
+There was a video showing how the furminator worked, samples that potential customers could pick up and look at, brochures clients could take with them and a knowledgeable and friendly staff that didn’t come off as desperate.
 In fact, they greeted us immediately when we approached their spot but they didn’t linger around us.
 They allowed us to pick up one of the tools and watch the video.
 Before leaving, they asked us if we had any questions and were helpful in addressing any concerns we had about the products.
 They came off as caring and credible.

 The bottom line is it’s all about the customer’s experience.
 If the presentation is awful or the staff is pushy, this will leave a sour taste in the mouth of the consumer.
 However, if the merchant has informative custom trade show displays, a staff that is knowledgeable, engaging and people friendly, and an interactive demonstration that allows the customers to experience or at least see the effects of the item, then there’s a much higher chance the customer will enjoy the experience and buy the item.